evillan0315/ai-editor-front/docs/STATE_MANAGEMENT.md

 - **State**:
   - `isLoggedIn: boolean`: Indicates if a user is currently authenticated.
   - `user: UserProfile | null`: Contains user details (id, email, name, etc.) if logged in.
-  - `loading: boolean`: True when an authentication check or action is in progress.
+  - `loading: boolean`: True when an authentication check or action is in progress. **Initialized to `true` to indicate that auth status is being determined on app load.**
   - `error: string | null`: Stores any authentication-related error messages.

 - **Actions**: